Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 mermaid: true
 ---

-Most decisions that shape architecture are never labelled architecture decisions.
+Many decisions that shape architecture are never labeled architecture decisions.

 They happen when a product team introduces a new platform, when management funds one capability rather than another, when security defines a mandatory control, or when a business owner accepts a risk.